apache/calcite/doc/MODEL.md

 <a href="#materialization">Materialization</a>) defines the tables
 in this schema that are materializations of queries.

-`cache` (optional boolean, default true) tells Optiq whether to cache metadata (tables, functions and sub-schemas) generated by this schema.
+`cache` (optional boolean, default true) tells Calcite whether to cache metadata (tables, functions and sub-schemas) generated by this schema.

-* If `false`, Optiq will go back to the schema each time it needs metadata, for example, each time it needs a list of tables in order to validate a query against the schema.
+* If `false`, Calcite will go back to the schema each time it needs metadata, for example, each time it needs a list of tables in order to validate a query against the schema.

-* If `true`, Optiq will cache the metadata the first time it reads it.
+* If `true`, Calcite will cache the metadata the first time it reads it.
 This can lead to better performance, especially if name-matching is case-insensitive.

 However, it also leads to the problem of cache staleness.
-A particular schema implementation can override the `Schema.contentsHaveChangedSince` method to tell Optiq when it should consider its cache to be out of date.
+A particular schema implementation can override the `Schema.contentsHaveChangedSince` method to tell Calcite when it should consider its cache to be out of date.

 Tables, functions and sub-schemas explicitly created in a schema are